• About

 The interdisciplinary collaboration, known as the Kassel Hand Project, was in operation from June 2023 to May 2025.
 It was not only about reconstructing this artifact, but also about developing a model for the use of 3D-printed replicas in an effort to better understand the day-to-day lives of premodern amputees.
 The team stated that prosthetic artifacts are extremely fragile and rare.
 At the heart of the project were the intertwining goals of finding new ways to study these artifacts and share them widely.

-Directed by historian Whitney E. L. Morgan and mechanical engineer Chad Rose, the Auburn team utilized computer-aided design (CAD) software to create digital models of the inner mechanisms of the Kassel Hand.
-The replica was also printed in polylactic acid (PLA), a durable but accessible plastic resin compatible with home-grade 3D printers.
-It resulted in a functional model that allowed scientists to simulate real activities like gripping objects.
-Even though it was made of plastic rather than iron, the hand could lift a load of around 20 pounds during tests in a laboratory.
+Directed by Dr. Heidi Hausse and mechanical engineer Dr. Chad Rose, the Auburn team used computer-aided design (CAD) software to create digital models of the Kassel Hand’s internal mechanisms.
+The replica was 3D-printed using polylactic acid (PLA), a durable and accessible plastic resin compatible with consumer-grade printers.
+The result was a functional model that enabled researchers to simulate real-life tasks such as gripping objects.
+Despite being made of plastic rather than iron, the prosthetic hand was able to lift approximately 20 pounds during laboratory tests.

 Researchers recreate 16th-century prosthetic hand with 3D printing to explore historical amputee life